tc39/proposal-temporal/docs/plaindate.md

 The `largestUnit` option controls how the resulting duration is expressed.
 The returned `Temporal.Duration` object will not have any nonzero fields that are larger than the unit in `largestUnit`.
-A difference of two years will become 24 months when `largestUnit` is `"months"`, for example.
+A difference of two years will become 24 months when `largestUnit` is `'months'`, for example.
-However, a difference of two months will still be two months even if `largestUnit` is `"years"`.
+However, a difference of two months will still be two months even if `largestUnit` is `'years'`.
 A value of `'auto'` means `'day'`, unless `smallestUnit` is `'year'`, `'month'`, or `'week'`, in which case `largestUnit` is equal to `smallestUnit`.

 By default, the largest unit in the result is days.